 Jimmy sat down, glaring rather harshly at the swaying, miniskirted blonde as she raced off with her team.
 Lyla smiled sympathetically at his frustration.
 “Jimmy, it really is for the best.
 You don’t have super-powers,” she said.

-“Yeah, but I have had them — several types, in fact,” he said.
+“Yeah, not at this moment, but I have had them — several types, in fact,” he said.
 “Hmm.
 Plus, I’ve got an idea all my own.”
-He rushed off, leaving Harbinger behind, sitting on her desk.
+He rushed off, leaving Harbinger behind at her desk.

 Valor soared high over the Pacific Ocean to a desolate spot of water which held not even the smallest trace of land.
 “I’ve got a lead here,” said the pretty blonde.
 “They are below us.”